 #3 White Lies (2013)

 Director: Dana Rotberg

 Starring: Whirimako Black, Antonia Prebble, and Rachel House

-I mentioned this film before on my blog but never elaborate into details about the plot.
+I mentioned this film before on my blog but never elaborate on details about the plot.
 The mother in this film is the worst.
-Living a lie and living in shame due to inferior complex is teaching children to hate their heritage.
-Mothers should teach self-respect, compassion and confidence to their children.
-Skin and culture has nothing to do with superiority but why do people still believe otherwise?
+Living a lie and living in shame due to an inferior complex is teaching children to hate their heritage.
+Mothers should teach self-respect, compassion, and confidence to their children.
+Skin and culture have nothing to do with superiority but why do people still believe otherwise?
 Bad parenting, I assume.
 What irked me about the mother is not only does she tries to alter one’s appearance but she tries to eliminate her mother tongue completely.
 Hence the title White Lies.
 But if you want to look at the film a bit more deeply–it is more than just eliminating one’s root.
 It brought up the question: is the western’s way always better?
-I chose this film because like many international films I’ve seen in the past, it creates a dialogue that’s worthy of discussion on top of the fact the mom is scary.
+I chose this film because, like many international films I’ve seen in the past, it creates a dialogue that’s worthy of discussion on top of the fact the mom is scary.

 Yep, those are my 3 lists of scary mom films.
 I guess it’s not the end of the world if you were raised by a bad mom.
 Most of the children in these films actually turned out fine.
 Well, some might experience permanent phycological issues, but overcoming them–will make the individual a stronger person and thus an interesting story.
 No one glorifies weakness as a desired trait.
 Well, I have not met one person who does but let me know if you have.